TestCentricity/testcentricity_web/README.md

 A complete history of bug fixes and new features can be found in the {file:HISTORY.md HISTORY} file.

+###Version 3.0.6

+* Added support for connecting to and running your tests on cloud hosted browsers on the Gridlastic cloud platform.
+* Added support for specifying Selenium WebDriver version, browser-specific WebDriver version (for Firefox, IE, and Safari), and browser console logs when running tests on BrowserStack hosted browsers.
+Refer to **section 8.5.1 (Remote desktop browsers on the BrowserStack service)** below.
+* Updated device profiles for iPhone 7 (iOS 11) with Mobile Firefox browser and iPad (iOS 11) with Mobile Firefox browser.
+* Updated device profiles for iPhone 7 (iOS 11) with Mobile Edge browser and iPad (iOS 11) with Mobile Edge browser.
+* Updated device profiles for iPhone 7 (iOS 11) with Mobile Chrome browser and iPad (iOS 11) with Mobile Chrome browser.

 ###Version 3.0.5

 * Added `Environ.headless` method.
-Will return `true` if testing against a *headless* instance of Chrome or Firefox..
+Will return `true` if testing against a *headless* instance of Chrome or Firefox.

 ###Version 3.0.4